 Whichever one you choose, it’s actually cheaper and more efficient to outsource your data security so your internal IT unit can focus on other important tasks.
 Working with an outsourcing vendor like Relevant, puts your cybersecurity services in good hands, as they will ensure your data, vulnerability access points, and critical systems are protected.

-It’s a major boost to any business to have a dedicated security team, but it’s particularly beneficial to smaller businesses who would otherwise be left in a lurch if their IT staff lack the security expertise.
+It’s a major boost to any business to have a dedicated cybersecurity team, but it’s particularly beneficial to smaller businesses who would otherwise be left in a lurch if their IT staff lack the security expertise.

 Offshore cybersecurity specialists can help with monitoring and updating the tactics and behaviour of cybercriminals, identifying network vulnerabilities, and, most of all: detect and respond swiftly to incidents.
 Being able to rectify issues quickly is what can prevent an attack from getting out of control, thus mitigating the knock-on effect on a company’s trust and reputation with clients.